 BTC program is unique to the West Coast

-Sponsored by Bellingham Technical College’s (BTC)
+Brought to you by Bellingham Technical College’s (BTC)

 Bellingham Technical College’s (BTC) Fisheries & Aquaculture Sciences program is the only two-year program on the West Coast that provides hands-on training with algae and shellfish culturing, with a focus on hatchery technology.
 The program also operates two salmon and trout hatchery facilities and annually rears millions of salmonids for tribal, commercial, and recreational harvest.
 Students are trained in a variety of culturing methods, including flow-through technology, recirculating aquaculture systems, and aquaponics.
 Outside these training facilities, the program also supports a robust field training curriculum to prepare students for careers in fisheries biology, water quality monitoring, habitat restoration, shellfish farming, and natural resource management.